Cryst4L/MinUI/README.md

 ### Example

-There is a complete example int the corresponding folder.
+There is a complete example in the corresponding folder.
 To build it, you want to open a terminal in the root '/MinUI' folder and write the following commands:

 ```sh
 mkdir build && cd build